Nitshakaushal95/PRODIGY_WD_02/README.md

 Logic implementation for time calculation and laps

-Improved frontend development skills with real-time interactivity
+Improved frontend development skills with real-time interactivity.